-Behavioral targeting is a technique that allows businesses to collect detailed user data such as keyword searches, clicks, session length, mouse hovers using marketing analytics tools, IP addresses, browsing history, and cookies and show more personalized, relevant messages to users.
+Behavioral targeting (also called behavioral remarketing) is a method that enables businesses to gather comprehensive user information including keyword searches, clicks, session duration, mouse movements, IP addresses, browsing history, and cookies.
+This data is then used with marketing analytics tools to display personalized and relevant messages to users.

 Overall, the goal of behavioral marketing is to get a complete picture of your potential and existing customers, understand their behavior, and increase sales through personalized offers.